Lueuke/C-Programming/README.md

 # C-Programming
-These are just some of the Projects I had in my C Programming Principles class.
+These are just some of the Projects I made in C .
 For the Table Search C file goes with the mpn_table file.